 Partnerships that Improve Student Learning

-Measured Progress partners with other vendors and organizations to develop assessment programs and solutions that jointly benefit educators, districts, states — and most importantly, students.
-Through our strategic partners, we are able to offer our clients customizable technology solutions, complementary professional development options, and additional expertise in measurement, item development, and research.
+Measured Progress partners with other vendors and organizations to develop assessment programs and solutions that jointly benefit educators, districts, states—and most importantly, students.
+Through our strategic partners, we are able to offer our clients a range of technology solutions, connections with complementary programs and services, and additional expertise in measurement, item development, and research.

 The College Board

-Measured Progress partners with The College Board by offering large-scale solutions for grades 3–8 that align with and tie to The College Board’s SAT Suite of Assessments.
-The 3-8 assessments address the same domains of knowledge and the skills represented in the SAT Suite, which research shows are most important for college and career readiness.
+Measured Progress partners with the College Board on specific large-scale assessments to addresses the same domains of knowledge and the skills represented in the SAT Suite, which research shows are most important for college and career readiness.

 Each year, the College Board helps more than seven million students prepare for a successful transition to college through programs and services in college readiness and college success—including the SAT and the Advanced Placement Program.
 The organization also serves the education community through research and advocacy on behalf of students, educators and schools.